 Baroness Hollins: He died peacefully and it was lovely.

 Tracy Nicholls: On end-of-life care, I know a lot of paramedics and do not know one paramedic who would want an end-of-life care patient going to hospital.
 They will do everything in their power to keep that patient at home.
-They will look at the documentation and respect forms.
+They will look at the documentation and ReSPECT forms.
 They will speak to the families if they can.
 Sometimes, it is the family’s concern that the ambulance is called and arrives because, despite all the brilliant work that the Macmillan nurses and Marie Curie do, sometimes just that moment renders people paralysed.
 So, if we arrive, a lot of the time is used to sort out what is required: what is the situation?
 How can we help?
 How can we do our utmost to keep that patient at home?
 How can we console the family?
 This goes to your point about that not being a traditional paramedic role, but our role is to help people through their crisis.

 Baroness Hollins: That is the bit that I do not think people understand—and I did not understand, actually.
 If I dialled 999, I did not want him whisked away.
 Do you see?
 I think there is a confusion about the role, which is really important.